-This guide will focus on full bartending schools that offer classes from pouring beers to making cocktails and preparing drinks quickly.
+This guide will focus on full bartending schools in Atlanta that offer classes from pouring beers to making cocktails and preparing drinks quickly.

 Bartending Schools Around Atlanta, Georgia

-When choosing a bartending school in Atlanta, it’s important to consider factors such as class schedules, course offerings, and job placement assistance.
+When choosing an Atlanta bartending school, it’s important to consider factors such as class schedules, course offerings, and job placement assistance.

 Many of these bartending schools in Atlanta offer job placement assistance to their graduates, helping them find employment at local bars, restaurants, and other liquor-serving establishments.
 Additionally, some schools, such as ABC Bartending School, have partnerships with nationwide chains and other large-scale employers, offering even more job opportunities to their graduates.

-Here are some bartending schools in the Atlanta area.
+If you’re looking for a local bartending school, here are some in Atlanta.
 We recommend you check their rating with the Better Business Bureau (BBB) before committing money to a course with them.
 Even national schools can have different quality trainers depending on the location.

 ABC Bartending School

-ABC Bartending Schools in Atlanta, GA, located on Windy Hill Road, has over 35 years of nationwide experience preparing students for their bartending careers.
+ABC Bartending Schools, a bartending school in Atlanta on Windy Hill Road, has over 35 years of nationwide experience preparing students for their careers.

 The 40-hour program provides a combination of classroom and hands-on training, ensuring individual attention for each student.